-Figure 1.
-Proof of Concept.

 METHODOLOGY

-The methodology used for this research with the AR training is Human-Centered Design (HCD).
-HCD is a multidisciplinary process that involves many stakeholders who collaborate on design skills, including people who belong to this process [5] as flight instructors, pilots, and students.
-Interactivity is a key point in this field, including continuous tests and evaluation of the AR system and related concepts.
+The methodology used for this research with augmented reality (AR) training is the human-centred design (HCD) method.
+This method is a multidisciplinary process that involves various stakeholders who collaborate in terms of design skills, including the individuals who specifically pertain to the process [5], such as flight instructors, pilots and students.
+Interactivity is a key point in this field and comes in the form of continuous testing and evaluation of the AR system and the related concepts.

-HCD is a key component of the Human-Systems Integration (HSI) which is defined as an interdisciplinary technical and management process that integrates human considerations within and across all system elements [6].
-In this context, ISO 13407:1999 is part of ICS 13.180 Ergonomics and has been withdrawn and revised by ISO 9241- 210:2019 Ergonomics of human-system interaction - Part 210: Human-centred design for interactive systems.
+The HCD method is a key component of the human-systems integration (HSI) process, which is defined as an interdisciplinary technical and management process that integrates human considerations within and across all system elements [6].
+In this context, ISO 13407:1999, part of ICS 13.180 on ergonomics, has been withdrawn and revised in terms of ISO 9241- 210:2019 Ergonomics of human-system interaction - Part 210: Human-centred design for interactive systems.
 [7]

-HSI domains define (a) how human capabilities or limitations impact the hardware and software and, counversely, (b) how the system´s software, hardware, and environment influence in the human performance.[8]
+The HSI domains define (a) how human capabilities or limitations impact the hardware and software and, conversely, (b) how the system’s software, hardware, and environment influence human performance.[8]

-There are four principles of HCD [9]:
+Meanwhile, there are four principles of HCD [9]:

 Function allocation between user and technology